hunterloftis/jackrabbit/readme.md

 If you're an AMQP expert and want more power and flexibility, check out [wascally](https://github.com/LeanKit-Labs/wascally).

-## Use
+## More Examples

-For now, the best usage help is found in the examples, which map 1-to-1 with the official RabbitMQ tutorials.
+For now, the best usage help is can be found in [examples](https://github.com/hunterloftis/jackrabbit/tree/master/examples), which map 1-to-1 with the official RabbitMQ tutorials.

 ## Installation